VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P02/02 Data & Variable Types/07 Exercises/L1-04-Validate-Phone-Number/01 Problem Statement.md

 # Problem Statement

-By default initialize a variable as "myName" with string value
+create billingDetails referring to the one created in P02-02-L1-02

+create new variable phone and provide value from phoneno property of billingDetails object

-Write an algorithm to print the name in all caps
+Write an method to validate wether the phone details entered is correct

 ## Rules

--
+* PhoneNumber Rules :
+    * Should be equal to 10 characters
+    * Should contain only numbers
+* PhoneNumber Valid
+    * Print "PhoneNumber is valid"
+* PhoneNumber Not Valid
+    * Print "PhoneNumber is not valid"

+## Note

+- phoneno property of billingDetails should be defined as string enclosed with quotes instead of number eg : '900' instead of 900

 ## Manditory Steps

-- [ ] Solution Proposal
+- [x] Solution Proposal
-- [ ] Algorithm
+- [x] Algorithm
 - [x] Solution
 - [x] Scratchpad